 Located upstairs at The D, Sigma Derby is a mechanical horse racing game that can be played for as little as a quarter per race.
 Plug the quarters into the machine, pick the horses you think will win, then watch them go!
 It’s a legit blast.

 Think of it as an old-school arcade game in which you can win some money.

 People Watch: Fremont Street attracts some of the most unique people you will see in your lifetime.
 I recommend grabbing a seat at one of the numerous bars with seating overlooking the pedestrian mall, sit back, and enjoy.

 My preferred people watching perch is along the rail overlooking Fremont Street at Binion’s Whiskey Licker Up bar.

 Things to do near Fremont Street Besides Gambling

 As evidenced by the robust list above, there are a ton of things to do on Fremont Street besides gambling!
-Hopefully, we were able to help you add a few non-gambling activities to your Las Vegas itinerary!
+Hopefully, I was able to help you add a few non-gambling activities to your Las Vegas itinerary!